Office Hours Fall 2013Monday and Tuesday 1- 2 or by Appointment

-Joe’s current projects include the pheromone biology of the introduced forest pest known as the Pine False Webworm, Acantholyda erythrocephala; water balance and parasitism in pupal stages of the introduced pine sawfly, Diprion similis; assessing heavy metal uptake in aquatic insects as a mechanism for lateral transport of pollutants in natural systems; and along with students in DES, is developing best practices methods for digital curation of insects and other biological specimens.
-Joe is also co-investigator on the Maine Indoor Air Quality and the Long Creek research programs where he and his colleagues in DES, along with their students, are developing methods and/or technologies for sampling and analysis of air, water, and sediments.
+Joe’s current projects include the pheromone biology of the introduced forest pest known as the Pine False Webworm, Acantholyda erythrocephala; water balance and parasitism in pupal stages of the introduced pine sawfly, Diprion similis; assessing heavy metal uptake in aquatic insects as a mechanism for lateral transport of pollutants in natural systems; and along with students in ESP, is developing best practices methods for digital curation of insects and other biological specimens.
+Joe is also co-investigator on the Maine Indoor Air Quality and the Long Creek research programs where he and his colleagues in ESP, along with their students, are developing methods and/or technologies for sampling and analysis of air, water, and sediments.
 He is also working with USM’s Campus Ventures program in collaboration with the Maine Center for Enterprise Development in Portland on a new illumination system for microscopes.
 The work involves students in USM’s Departments of Environmental Science, Engineering, and Technology .

 Elias S.P., Lubelczyk C.B., Rand P.W., Staples J.K., St Amand T.W., Stubbs C.S., Lacombe E.H., Smith L.B., Smith R.P.
 Jr. (2013) Effect of a botanical acaricide on Ixodes scapularis (Acari: Ixodidae) and nontarget arthropods.
 Journal of Medical Entomology 50(1):126-36.

 Staples J. K., Bartelt R. J., Cosse.
 A. A., Whitman D. W. (2009) Sex Pheromone of the Pine False Webworm Acantholyda erythrocephala (Hymenoptera: Pamphiliidae) Journal of Chemical Ecology.
 35:1448-60.